 - Associated with cortical dysplasia

-- Wedge-shaped cortical and subcortical hypodense region, may mimic ischemic stroke
+- Wedge-shaped cortical and subcortical hypodense region, can mimic ischemic stroke

 - ±Scalloping of inner cortex, calcification